Master's degree in the United Kingdom: Non-master's level qualifications

-MAs in Oxford, Cambridge and Dublin
+MAs in Oxford and Cambridge

-The universities of Oxford, Cambridge and Dublin award master's degrees to BAs without further examination, where seven years after matriculation have passed, and (in some but not all cases) upon payment of a nominal fee.
+The universities of Oxford and Cambridge (along with the Trinity College Dublin in Ireland) award master's degrees to BAs without further examination, where seven years after matriculation have passed, and (in some but not all cases) upon payment of a nominal fee.
 It is commonplace for recipients of the degree to have graduated several years previously and to have had little official contact with the university or academic life since then.
-The only real significance of these degrees is that they historically conferred voting rights in University elections, it was seen as the point at which one became eligible to teach at the university and certain other privileges e.g. the right to dine at the holder's college's high table.
+The only real significance of these degrees is that they historically conferred voting rights in university elections, it was seen as the point at which one became eligible to teach at the university and certain other privileges e.g. the right to dine at the holder's college's high table.
 They still do confer some restricted and rarely used voting rights.
 The MAs awarded by Oxford and Cambridge are colloquially known as the Oxbridge MA, and that from Dublin as the Trinity MA, and would be usually distinguished respectively: MA (Oxon), MA (Cantab) and MA (Dubl), "Oxon" here being an abbreviation for Oxoniensis (of Oxford), "Cantab" for Cantabrigiensis (of Cambridge) and, "Dubl" for Dubliniensis (of Dublin).
 The Universities of Cambridge and Dublin also offer an MA to certain senior staff - both academic and non-academic - after a number of years' employment with the university.
 The MAs awarded by Oxford and Cambridge are not considered academic qualifications.

 Until the advent of the modern research university in the mid 19th century, several other British and American universities also gave such degrees "in course".